 He was on time, and so was she.
 Well, thought he, this is it, I'm going to have to say something.
 Hoping for the best, he waited for the words to flow from his tongue.
 After all, he'd been glib enough during the guided tour.
-But now, the scene defeated him: from the puckered spheres that glowed above the tables in each booth, the girl appeared adorned in a gentle blue glory, seeming to demand that he recall the way he used to look at her.
+But now, the scene defeated him: in the massed glow from the puckered spheres that dangled above each booth, the girl appeared adorned in a gentle blue glory, seeming to demand that he recall the way he used to look at her.

 ...Which had always been somewhat unsteady.
 She always had managed to present him with a contrast, whereby the firmness of her compact figure was seen through the undulant veil of his own treacherous emotions.
 Even now, speech was going to cost him an effort.
 Absurd hesitation!

 As it happened, he did not have to think of the opening words.

 "You're looking pleased with yourself, Raldl," she said; "and I'd say you've a right to.
 The tour went well.
 I enjoyed it."